microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Microsoft.Graph.Security.md

 Create new navigation property to ipSecurityProfiles for security

 ### [New-MgSecurityLabelRetentionLabel](New-MgSecurityLabelRetentionLabel.md)
-Create a new retentionLabel object.
+Create new navigation property to retentionLabels for security
-To create a disposition review stage, include the **actionAfterRetentionPeriod** property in the request body with one of the possible values specified.

 ### [New-MgSecurityLabelRetentionLabelDispositionReviewStage](New-MgSecurityLabelRetentionLabelDispositionReviewStage.md)
 Create new navigation property to dispositionReviewStages for security